 You should be able to tip the top beaker upside-down without the filter falling out before continuing.

 Next thing you need to do—and we’ve seen a lot of vacuum coffee maker reviews where people don’t do this—is meticulously heat up your water before you put it into the siphon.

-Get it to about 200 F, just before the boiling point, and pour it into the bottom beaker.
+Just before the boiling point, get it to about 200 F, and pour it into the bottom beaker.